ADD-ONS / MEDICATION

 - there is limited clinical experience with the use of bridging therapy in patients on antiplatelet therapy

-- do not use heparin (it may increase platelet reactivity and have the opposite effect to that desired)
+- do not use heparin (it may increase platelet reactivity and have the opposite effect than desired)

 - use of LMWHs is discouraged – lack of evidence of efficacy and safety